 Despite these reservations, there are solutions to creating content that raises your google rankings and encourages insurance lead generation.
 The time is right to bolster your bottom line with inbound marketing.
 Here’s what you need to know about creating an actionable strategy with the help of experienced marketing gurus.

 Why Insurance Content Marketing?

 In the 2018 report Digital disruption in insurance: Cutting through the noise, consulting and research firm McKinsey & Company stressed the importance of a digital transformation for insurance companies to survive and thrive.
-In addition to technology upgrades and online service platforms, the report indicates the critical need for clear, understandable communication about a company’s products and services.
+An online presence gives you the opportunity to reach potential clients effectively while creating increased exposure to interested visitors.

-A comprehensive, consistent content marketing strategy can provide the details your customers expect while reaching them on the apps and social media platforms where they spend time online.
-Consider these numbers from the magazine IA: Insight + Analysis for the Independent Insurance Agent:
+A comprehensive, consistent marketing strategy for insurance companies can also provide the details your customers expect while reaching them on the apps and social media platforms where they spend time online.
+With a creative approach, you can attract the interest of readers through your content strategy.

 - Content marketing costs three times less than traditional marketing methods and generates 62% more leads.

 - The average conversion rate for companies that use content marketing is 2.9%, compared to just 0.5% for companies that do not rely on this type of marketing.

 We know you can’t ignore numbers like these.
 The traffic, loyalty and conversion rates go above and beyond with the help of an insurance content marketing strategy.
 If you are convinced of the power of online marketing, follow this guide to develop a strategy that works for your business.